Your free business.com+ membership unlocks exclusive tech deals and advisor support

 P&L statements provide valuable insights into your business

-A P&L statement provides an overview of how much your business is earning and whether you’re making or losing money.
+A P&L statement provides an overview of how much your business is earning and whether it’s operating profitably.
 Businesses of all sizes can benefit from creating and reviewing a P&L statement regularly.

-If you’re new to P&L statements, you can start with a template or consider investing in feature-rich accounting software.
-Platforms like QuickBooks Online and Xero make it easy to track expenses and generate a P&L statement in seconds.
-That way, you can stay on top of your finances and be better prepared for tax season.
+If you’re new to P&L statements, starting with a template is a practical first step, or consider investing in feature-rich accounting software.
+Platforms like QuickBooks Online and Xero make it easy to track expenses and generate a P&L statement in minutes.
+That way, you can stay on top of your finances, make more informed decisions and be better prepared when tax season rolls around.

 Did you find this content helpful?